 If you smell gas, contact the Gas Emergency Service immediately on 0800 111999.
-See Emergencies on page 31.
+See 'Emergencies' later in this guide.
 Any other problems with your gas appliances will be dealt with by our gas contractor.

 - We respond to heating breakdowns within 24 hours of your call.
 If the heating is not working by the end of the day in winter, we will provide you with temporary heating, unless you have some other form of heating. - We expect you to keep your home properly heated and ventilated to prevent condensation.
-See Handy Hints on page 28 - If a radiator is leaking and loose because you have been doing redecoration work, you will be charged for the cost of the repair.
+See 'Handy hints' later in this guide - If a radiator is leaking and loose because you have been doing redecoration work, you will be charged for the cost of the repair.